-The Court will hold virtual public hearings with regard to the Monitoring of Compliance with Judgments in the following cases:
+The Court held virtual public hearings regarding the Monitoring of Compliance with Judgments in the following cases:

-a) Private Hearing on Monitoring Compliance with Judgments in the Case of the Río Negro Massacres v.
+a) Private Hearing on Monitoring Compliance with Judgment in the Case of the Río Negro Massacres v.
 Guatemala b) Private Hearing on Monitoring Compliance with Judgments in the Case of the Plan de Sánchez Massacre v.
 Guatemala

-The Hearing will be held on Thursday, October 14, 2021.
+The Hearing was held on Thursday, October 14, 2021.

-The Hearing will be held on Thursday, October 14, 2021.
+The Hearing was held on Thursday, October 14, 2021.